 London’s parks have a line up of festivals catering to most musical genres – without needing to camp out.

-The South West Four Weekender is usually held on the August Bank Holiday on Clapham Common and offers two days of dance music and club classics.
+The South West Four Weekender is being held on the August Bank Holiday on Clapham Common and offers two days of dance music and club classics.

 Eating and drinking